TahiriNadia/tahirilab/_pages/classification.md

 Nadia Tahiri (University of Sherbrooke)

-### Related publication:
+### Related publications:

+- Sifat, M. H. R., & Tahiri, N. (2024).
+A new algorithm for building comprehensive consensus tree.

+- Makarenkov, V., Barseghyan, G. S., & Tahiri, N. (2023).
+Inferring multiple consensus trees and supertrees using clustering: A review.
+Data Analysis and Optimization: In Honor of Boris Mirkin's 80th Birthday, 191-213.

+- Tahiri, N., & Koshkarov, A. (2022, July).
+New Metrics for Classifying Phylogenetic Trees Using K-means and the Symmetric Difference Metric.
+In Conference of the International Federation of Classification Societies (pp. 383-391).
+Cham: Springer International Publishing.

-Tahiri, N; Fichet, B; Makarenkov, V. (2021).
-Building alternative consensus trees and supertrees using kmeans and Robinson and Foulds distance.
-Systematic Biology, submitted.
+- Tahiri, N., Fichet, B., & Makarenkov, V. (2022).
+Building alternative consensus trees and supertrees using k-means and Robinson and Foulds distance.
+Bioinformatics, 38(13), 3367-3376.

-Tahiri, N; Willems, M; Makarenkov, V. (2018).
+- Tahiri, N; Willems, M; Makarenkov, V. (2018).
 A new fast method for inferring multiple consensus trees using k-medoids.
 BMC evolutionary biology.
 18(48): 1-12.

 ### FUNDING: